xd-ai/URL-Shortener/README.md

 Remember the IP address you get in the terminal, all API requests should be directed to it, yours might differ.

 ## API Documentation:
+**Notice**: every short URL has a lifespan of 30 days, after which they get deleted from the database.

 * POST /api/users